Bow Speed, Pressure, Point of Contact, Hair Angle and Tension: (Dynamics)

-These factors are totally, intimately and inextricably interrelated.
-It is by varying the different combinations of these basic elements that our bow-arm is responsible for expressing the greatest part of our musicality.
+These bowing factors are totally, intimately and inextricably interrelated.
+It is by varying the different combinations of these basic elements that our bow-arm is responsible not only for finding the right dynamics (pp, ff, and everything in between) but also for expressing the greatest part of our musicality.
 While the left hand certainly contributes to our sound quality and artistry, it is here in the right arm, with our bow-use, that our fundamental sound and musicality are created and transmitted.

 Our use of the bow is in many ways similar to a graphic artist’s use of the paintbrush.
 In fact, a musical sound has the same liquid characteristics as paint: the crescendos and diminuendos giving it the properties of fluidity.
 By changing the above bowing variables we choose the viscosity and the colours we want in the same way that artists choose what materials they want to work with.
 We can choose anything between the extremes of lightness and delicacy (watercolours and pencil drawings) and the thick, heavy dense textures of oil painting.

 Grinding the bow backwards and forwards, making an ugly and unvarying sound like a machine, is the artist’s equivalent to painting a concrete wall – it’s easy (although it can be tiring) and doesn’t require much sensitivity.
 “Making music” however, (making a beautiful sound, with living dynamics and a large palette of colours), is the equivalent of painting a beautiful and interesting picture.
 This is difficult, requiring much more skill, attention to detail, and creativity.
 Even with great musical sensitivity and physical ability, learning to manage these bowing variables (finding the right “mix” of pressure, speed, contact point and hair angle) is a complex task that requires years of practice.
 Getting this mix “right” is a huge part of being a “good” player.